epeld/fen/README.md

 The `LegalMove`-module can take any type of (partially specified) move and calculate all the legal moves that said move *could* represent.

+Note that, currently castling moves cannot be processed (Work in Progress).

 In the end, when the program is run it will be the responsibility of the user to always supply enough information to uniquely determine a move.
 If this requirement is not satisfied, there will be an error: "Ambiguous move.
 Candidates are: [List of candidates]"